 There are motorcycle riders who believe they are protected by California Vehicle Code § 21801.
 That section states that the driver of a vehicle will yield the right of way until you can make the turn with reasonable safety.

 The motorcyclist in a left turn collision might believe they do not need the representation of a lawyer since it appears like it is clear who is at fault.
 But avoiding motorcycle injuries is not always possible, and neither is determining fault as easy as reading the CVC.

 The Traffic Report is Hearsay Evidence.

 There are several problems with this.
 First off, even if there is a traffic collision report, stating that the driver of the car was at fault, the traffic collision report is hearsay.
-As a matter of fact, it cannot get admitted as evidence to prove the dynamics of the motorcycle accident.
-Also, the insurance company also doesn't have to consider this as proof of fault.
+And hearsay is inadmissible as evidence to prove the dynamics of the motorcycle accident.
+Also, the insurance company doesn't have to consider this as proof of fault.

 The insurance company attorneys not having to consider the traffic accident report, will begin placing blame on the innocent victim.
 They might claim, the rider wasn't being inattentive.
 Or they may say you weren't riding at a safe speed during the collision.
 Then again, they might claim the rider should have yielded.